rtmigo/prefnotifiers_flutter/README.md

 ## PrefsStorage

 `PrefsStorage` is an abstract base class describing a storage.
-The storage can read and write named parameters of types `int`, `double`, `String`, `StringList` and `DateTime`.
+The storage should read and write named parameters of types `int`, `double`, `String`, `StringList` and `DateTime`.

 `SharedPrefsStorage` stores preferences in platform-dependent [shared_preferences](https://pub.dev/packages/shared_preferences).